zw6234336/markitdown/README.md

 <summary>Batch Processing Multiple Files</summary>

-This extension allows you to convert multiple files to markdown format in a single run.
+This example shows how to convert multiple files to markdown format in a single run.
 The script processes all supported files in a directory and creates corresponding markdown files.

 ### Features